Ditch the Brown Bag Blues

 Staying healthy and satisfied during the work week is an essential component in ensuring that you are able to perform at the top of your game!
 It can be difficult enough coming up with a healthy, but easy menu at home, let alone coming up with ideas for what to bring to work for lunch in a brown bag.

 As we all know, what we eat has an immense impact on the way that we feel and function.
 With our busy lives, it can be tough to set aside time to make a healthy lunch every morning before work.
-And we’ve all had those days that, come lunchtime, that convenient fast-food cheeseburger and french fry combo seems like a great idea, only to find ourselves feeling like crapola almost immediately after eating it.
-Then again, nothing is worse than opening up your lunch box to see another boring, wilted salad or a sad little PB&J.
+And we’ve all had those days that, come lunchtime, that convenient fast food cheeseburger and french fry combo seems like a great idea, only to find ourselves feeling like crapola almost immediately after eating it.
+Then again, nothing is worse than opening up your brown bag to see another boring, wilted salad or a sad little PB&J.

 It’s easy to re-heat leftovers such as chilli, soup or pasta dishes.
 Another way to use leftovers like chilli or stir-fry for lunch is to wrap it up in a tortilla.
 Add some salsa and grated cheese and you have an instant burrito!